 International Orange is comprised of a very accomplished group of musicians with a wide range of musical influences.
-Isler talks about his band-mates and what makes them groove.
+Isler talked about his band-mates and what makes each of the band members groove.

-“When you hear Phelps play you know its him immediately.”
+About David Phelps: “When you hear Phelps play you know it’s him immediately.”
 “He has a distinct voice on the instrument, stretching the boundaries of what slide guitar can do.”

 Having lived in the Middle East for ten years, Adam Morrison brings all those flavors to bear on the music.

 “We give each other permission to bring all these things in and somehow we meet with a lot of common ground.”